Huyan Yan: Life

 Liu Cong's death was followed by turmoil as the chancellor Jin Zhun slaughtered his family and his successor Liu Can in Pingyang the same year.
 Liu Yao and Shi Le combined forces to attack Jin Zhun.
 Huyan Yan led the surviving loyalists from Pingyang to meet Liu Yao at Chibi, where they urged him to become emperor.
 Liu Yao did so, granting amnesty and giving appointments.
 Huyan Yan in particular was made Minister of Works, and following this, Liu Yao and Shi Le quickly put down Jin Zhun's rebellion.

-In 320, Liu Yao was struck with a crisis as the non-Xiongnu tribes in the Guanzhong region rebelled and place his capital under pressure.
-He had previously imprisoned the minister, You Ziyuan, who was against his decision to execute all the conspirators of a prior rebellion that led to the more drastic current one.
+In 320, Liu Yao was struck with a crisis as the non-Xiongnu tribes in the Guanzhong region rebelled and placed his capital under pressure.
+He had previously imprisoned the minister, You Ziyuan, who was against his decision to execute all the conspirators of a prior rebellion that had led to the more drastic current one.
 Now that he had been proven wrong, Liu Yao wanted to kill You Ziyuan too, but Huyan Yan and his peers pleaded for his innocence, and that Liu Yao should forgive and release him instead.
-Liu Yao agreed and with You Ziyuan, he managed to quell the rebellion in only a few months.
+Liu Yao agreed and with You Ziyuan, he managed to quell the rebellion in a few months.

 Liu Yao went to war with Former Liang in 323.
-Huyan Yan was tasked in attacking Liang's county of Sangbi (桑壁, in present-day Longxi County, Gansu).
+Huyan Yan was tasked in attacking Liang's county of Sangbi (in present-day Longxi County, Gansu).
 However, the war ended with the two sides peacefully withdrawing and Liang offering their vassalage to Liu Yao.
-Huyan Yan's last appearance in history was in later in 323.
+Huyan Yan's last mention was later in 323.
 Liu Yao's son Liu Yin had returned after he went missing during Jin Zhun's coup back in 318.
-He was in support of having Liu Yin replace Liu Xi (Liu Yao's other son) as Crown Prince, but this was met with a lengthy debate from the other ministers.
-Huyan Yan was no longer recorded from this point on.
+He supported having Liu Yin replace Liu Xi (Liu Yao's other son) as crown prince, but this was met with a lengthy debate from the other ministers.